Mountain gorillas: close relatives at risk species:

 Where do mountain gorillas live?

 Mountain gorillas are found in just two isolated groups – one in the Virunga volcanoes – spanning the borders of Rwanda, Uganda and the Democratic Republic of the Congo (DRC), and one in Bwindi Impenetrable National Park in Uganda, contiguous with DRC’s Sarambwe Nature Reserve.

 They’re found in high-altitude forests, where they mainly eat leaves and shoots.

 Why mountain gorillas are so important

 Gorillas, like all wild animals, play an important role in their environment.
 Without these large-scale grazers eating lots of vegetation, the natural balance in the food chain would be disrupted.
 This could negatively affect other wildlife in the area, and ultimately the people who depend on that environment for food, water and other resources.

-Ecotourism – socially and environmentally responsible tourist visits, including carefully guided trips to see gorillas – can also be an important way for local people to gain benefit from living in close proximity to gorillas.
-It's estimated that one mountain gorilla can indirectly generate £2.5 million over its lifetime from tourist income.
+Ecotourism – socially and environmentally responsible tourist visits, including carefully guided trips to see gorillas – can also be an important source of income for local people living in close proximity to gorillas.